In the Cabaret - May 26, 2007

-Appearing with Lisa Roberson will be Tom Proutt on Lead Guitar and Vocals, Emily Gary on Bass and Vocals, Brandon Johnson on Mandolin and Banjo, and Percussionist Daron Snapp.
+Appearing with Lisa Roberson will be Tom Proutt on lead guitar and vocals, Emily Gary on bass and vocals, Brandon Johnson on mandolin and banjo, and Daron Snapp on percussion.

 Show begins at 7:30 pm, Doors open at 6:30 pm.
 Tickets are $15, with food (by reservation only).
 Please call 434-361-1999 for reservations.